First-time Freshman

 TEST SCORES

-Students seeking admission into non-degree programs are not required to have test scores on file.
-Note: some non-degree programs may have
+New first-time freshman (age 25 or older) seeking admission into degree programs are not required to have test scores on file.

 This website uses cookies to ensure site visitors get the best experience on our website.
 By continuing to use this site, you accept our use of cookies and Privacy Statement.
 To find out more, please visit Southern University's Privacy Statement.